elephantscale/es-training-new/machine-learning/slides/Machine-Learning-Primer.md

  * Why do we cluster?
      - To understand our data
-     - To find “more like this”
+     - To find "more like this"

 <img src="../../assets/images/machine-learning/Clustering-01.png" style="width:50%;">